 - What major or minor improvements would you like to see from XYZ company?

-- What wants or needs do you think XYZ company aims to addresses?
+- What wants or needs do you think XYZ company aims to address?

-The findings that come from this data will help you identify themes to both emphasize and embody as well as areas that you should avoid.
+The findings that come from this data will help you identify themes to both emphasize and embody in your brand messaging as well as areas that you should avoid.

 Employee anxieties and hesitancy in adopting brand shifts are natural.
-Questions of “what does this mean for me” and “how will this affect our company” are always going to arise.
-Leaders must address these points head on and not just hope that there going to subside over time.
+Questions might arise about what this means for the employees and how it will affect the company overall.
+Leaders must address these points head-on and not hope that they are going to subside over time.
 That means proactive and thorough communication and engagement with every department and individual within your company.

-Many leaders mistakenly reduce branding to the “visuals” of the company – the logo, color scheme, font choice and the “way we say what we do.”
-Those elements are indeed important, but one’s brand is projected in every single interaction with customers, prospects, employees, markets and communities.
-It extends beyond what people see to what they experience, and ultimately feel, when it comes to your organization.
+Many leaders mistakenly reduce branding to the “visuals” of the company, which includes the logo, color scheme, font choice and more.
+Those elements are important, but the brand is projected in every single interaction with customers, prospects, employees, markets and communities.
+It extends beyond what people see to what they experience, and ultimately feel when it comes to your organization.

-While visuals and the “way we say what we do” are commonly cited as important brand elements, these elements are not often given the level of attention and care they require.
-If you haven’t done so already, create and formalize a corporate style guide to articulate your B2B messaging and branding and describe what your company’s “because” is.
+While visuals and taglines or descriptions are commonly cited as important brand elements, these elements are not often given the level of attention and care they require.
+If you have not done so already, create and formalize a corporate style guide to articulate your B2B messaging and describe what your company’s “because” is.
+Especially after a brand acquisition, it is important for branding to be clearly defined.
 Items it should contain include:

-- Visual and written content elements (e.g. icons, boilerplate messaging, etc.)
+- Visual and written content elements such as icons and boilerplate messaging

-- Logo usage (e.g. positioning, variations allowed/prohibited, sizing)
+- Logo usage including positioning, variations allowed and sizing

-- Color usage (e.g. color values, spectrums, combinations)
+- Color usage with specifics on color values, spectrums and combinations

-- Rules associated with brand items (e.g. how taglines are to be used, co-logo policy)
+- Rules associated with brand items like how taglines are to be used and policies on co-logos

 - Process steps for resolving branding questions

 Your corporate style guide should also echo and reflect key brand promises.
 These are the core values that your organization strives to uphold in all interactions.
 Core values should be discussed, reviewed and agreed upon by everyone at the executive level of your company and evangelized and embodied in every interaction.
-Your best brand ambassadors are already employed within your organization, but they must be enabled and empowered for success.
+For companies undergoing an acquisition, it is critical for core values to be aligned.

-There are many aspects of brand and message evolution that go unnoticed (or undecided) in the calamity that’s common with mergers and acquisitions.
-Addressing these ‘unnoticed’ details head on can distinguish a successful merger from merely a completed one.
+There are many aspects of brand and message evolution that go unnoticed in mergers and acquisitions.
+Addressing these unnoticed details head on can distinguish a successful acquisition from a completed one.

 Refrain from moving fast for the sake of moving fast.
-Hasty decisions based on feelings and not wedded with objective data and aligned decision making can have lasting and dire effects.
-It’s wise to move deliberately and to find quick wins to elicit engagement and positivity, but don’t become beholden to arbitrary or self-induced timelines or milestones that can ultimately create unneeded chaos.
+Hasty decisions based on feelings and not driven by data and aligned decision-making can have lasting and dire effects.
+It is wise to move deliberately and to find quick wins to elicit engagement and positivity, but do not become overtly focused on timelines or milestones.
+This can ultimately create unneeded chaos.

 Questions executives should ask themselves before, during and after a merger or acquisition: